seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 Hum!

 **PATROCLUS**
-I come from the worthy Achilles,---
+I come from the worthy Achilles,--

 **THERSITES**
 Ha!

 **PATROCLUS**
-Who most humbly desires you to invite Hector to his tent,---
+Who most humbly desires you to invite Hector to his tent,--

 **THERSITES**
 Hum!